1. Set a Budget

 While we’d love for media to leave the event and instantly write stories gushing about our clients, it often takes time for their stories to go live.
 However, since we all stalk most of our media contacts on social, we know they Instagram and Tweet up a storm, so fun social media-worthy elements like a photo booth, delicious food, or the above-mentioned celebrity will definitely get them posting.
 These posts allow you to show your client instant ROI from the large investment they just made, and it gives your team time to conduct follow-ups with media without continual questions from your client.

 Looking to host a media event?
-Reach out to LEWIS and find out how we can help!
+Check out our services to discover how we can help!